 - Does the Association have a code of ethics?

-- Yes.
-Members of the Oregon Hypnotherapy Association abide by a set of ethics that guide standards around best practice that assures clients they will be treated safely and fairly.
+- Members of the Oregon Hypnotherapy Association abide by a set of ethics that guide standards around best practice that assures clients they will be treated safely and fairly.
 Click here to learn more.